TheLarkInn/js-parser-discussions/investigations/features.md

 { start: { line: 1, column: 0, offset: 0 },
   end: { line: 1, column: 5, offset: 5 } }
 ```

+## Token Collection

+To be written.

+## Comment Collection

+To be written.

+## Comment Attachment

+To be written.

+## Event Delegation

+To be written.

+## Exported Parser Class

+To be written.

+## Pure Tokenization Mode

+To be written.